Stupid Piece of Sh*t: Production

 "Stupid Piece of Sh*t" was written by Alison Tafel, who joined the BoJack Horseman writing staff in season four.
 The episode was directed by Anne Walker Farrell, who started working on the show in season 1 as a storyboard artist.

 The episode was originally supposed to be told from the perspective of Princess Carolyn's assistant, Judah Mannowdog (voiced by Diedrich Bader).
 However, Judah's limited presence within the narrative made it difficult to tie his perspective into the adventures of most of the characters, and series creator Raphael Bob-Waksberg decided, in his words, that "the most interesting brain to be in is BoJack's."

 Series creator Raphael Bob-Waksberg said that the main themes of the season are family, particularly "what we do to our family, what we do to be in a family, as well as biological and created families," and "the stories we tell, particularly the internal story."
 Bob-Waksberg describes BoJack's internal monologue as resembling a DVD commentary, and the loose animation as "the way BoJack sees himself, which is very messy and unformed."
 The crude animations that represent BoJack's depression were designed by Farrell, assistant director Otto Murga, and production designer Lisa Hanawalt.
 Hanawalt told Vanity Fair that the cartoons were inspired by animation from the 1960s, as well as her own comics.
 She considers the episode to be "the gold standard of how to capture a mood with an art style."

 Reception

 "Stupid Piece of Sh*t" received largely positive reviews from critics.
 Les Chappell of The A.V.
 Club gave the episode an "A" grade, calling it "brutally honest" and "completely accurate in [its] portrayal" of depression.

 The episode's depiction of BoJack's depression was particularly lauded.
 Julia Alexander of Polygon praised the way in which Bob-Waksberg and BoJack Horseman "lean into" the "true horrors of depression," particularly when BoJack throws the baby doll over the side of his house.
 Writing for the Miami New Times, Chris Packham said that BoJack's internal monologue was depicted with the "unsparing realism" of someone suffering from depression.
-Nadine Kaslow, a chief psychologist and professor at Emory University School of Medicine, lauded the episode's characterization of depression, particularly the way in which BoJack's negative self-talk spirals, pushing him lower.
+Nadine Kaslow, a chief psychologist and professor at Emory University School of Medicine, lauded the episode's characterization of depression, particularly the way in which BoJack's negative self-talk spirals push him lower.